conneroisu/conneroh.com/internal/assets/README.md

     TagsLoc = "tags/"
     // ProjectsLoc is the location of the projects relative to the vault.
     ProjectsLoc = "projects/"
+    // EmploymentsLoc is the location of the employments relative to the vault.
+    EmploymentsLoc = "employments/"
 )
 ```